bsdtrhodes/2024cybergames/short_n_sweet_zip.md

 └─$ ls
 build_different.7z  built_different.txt  short_n_sweet.zip

-There was a follow-up the comments, since the CTF was over, and it noted, as quoted here:
+There was a follow-up to the comments since the CTF was over, and it noted, as quoted here:
 "The built_different.txt file had a bunch of hash values, and one of them spelled out Maramoros, which was the pw for build_different.7z."

-I found this is NOT the case, and probably a typo, the password was actually Matamoros."
+I found this is NOT the case, and probably a typo; the password was actually Matamoros."
 Indeed, Crackstation (<a href="https://crackstation.net/">crackstation.net</a> will tell you this if you paste the contents of the entire file:

 290c5768c4c300bb5d94c5e48566d940	md2	Matamoros